moogacs/docs.buf.build/docs/tour/push-a-module.md

 ### 7.1.3 Module names {#module-names}

-A module has a `name` and three other components:
+A fully qualified module name consists of three components:

   - **Remote**: The DNS name for the server hosting the BSR, such as `buf.build`.
   - **Owner**: The user or organization that owns the repository.